malthejorgensen/CHAOS-API-Documentation/source/PHP Portal Client/intro.rst

     use CHAOS\Portal\Client\PortalClient;
     ?>

-This is just some code for setting up PHP's include path and loading the needed files.
-All you need to worry about is the `"/../src"` which should be the path from your current PHP file to the PHP Portal Client src directory.
+The above code sets up the include path so that the client will be automatically loaded.
+Just copy and paste the code into the script where you will be using the client.
+All you need to worry about is the :code:`"/../src"` which should be the path from your current PHP file to the :code:`src` directory of the client.

 Having loaded the client, we can now instantiate it: